DSU-Digital-Sound-Design/f-25-DAD-222-Audio-Production-I/content/projects/final-project.md

 #### Project Overview:

 Compose a **3-5-minute audio piece** that embodies your identity as an artist.
-Your creation should integrate various techniques discussed during the semester, including:
+Your creation should integrate at least two techniques discussed during the semester.
+These could include:

 - **Studio Recording:** Incorporate recordings of instruments or voice.
   - Utilize these recordings directly in your project.